 Parents are invited to Parents Evenings/Afternoons to discuss the progress/needs of their child.
 In addition you are always welcome to contact the Head Teacher or class teacher to discuss any issues.

-There is a Parent’s group that meets monthly to provide support and share knowledge and experiences of caring for children with special needs.
+There is a Parent’s group that meets regularly to provide support and share knowledge and experiences of caring for children with special needs.

-Parents run the ‘Friends of Icknield’ which is a charity that organises fund raising and social events for anyone associated with our school.
+Parents and staff run the ‘Friends of Icknield’ which is a charity that organises fund raising and social events for anyone associated with our school.

 Staff liaise with social care and health to support the holistic needs of pupils.
 The educational psychologist provides advice about how best to meet pupils’ needs.